 One thing about me is that I love to learn about other cultures.
 Everything….
 Yet, I am mostly fascinated when I come across a culture’s Spiritual beliefs, their mythology, and their symbols.
 It has always intrigued me.
 Most of what I do know comes from independent learning.
 I really didn’t pay attention in high school, I regret to say.

 I did pay attention in religious studies, especially in my third year.
 Father Corey was his name.
 His lectures and explanations for the miracles in the Bible really excited me.
-The meaning of these symbols were not what I was taught at home, nor what I had been taught in elementary and Sunday school.
+The meaning of these symbols were not what I was taught at home, nor what I had been taught in elementary school and in Church.
 I even got punished for repeating one of his explanations: how Moses parted the sea.
 My grandmother became enraged at my comment and said out loud, “So, this is what I pay tuition for?
 Blasphemous teachings…?”
 Yes, I was in trouble and I learned not to share Father Corey’s stories.
 What he said was not as important as what I learned: we understand things depending on our experience.
 A symbol that means something to me may mean something entirely different to someone else.
 It can offend as well as delight.

 In college, it all started to change.
 History became my favorite subject!
 I had this amazing professor who made it all come to life!
 It felt as if we were a part of it.
 Our lectures were conversations with the players in the historical story.
 In this class I was learning about the history of Puerto Rico.
 I did not know much about it because most of my studies were done in New York.
 So to me, this was all brand new.
 This man did what no other teacher had been able to do with a subject like History.
 He turned me on!
 I learned to follow history as a story, one full of rich characters, plot, and symbols.